Consultation – Liaison Psychiatry Fellowship

 Keck Hospital has rotations that allow trainees to see patients on a variety of medical and surgical services and practice consultation-liaison psychiatry within the context of a private hospital system that houses multiple subspecialties that are integrated into the multi-hospital system.

-Outpatient rotations include maternal wellness, transplantation, collaborative care, HIV clinic, IP and OP palliative care, and bioethics.
+Outpatient rotations include maternal wellness, transplantation, integrated primary care, medically complex psychiatric consultation clinic, HIV clinic, IP and OP palliative care, and bioethics.

-Fellows work closely with medicine and surgery residents and medical students from USC and UCLA.
+Fellows work closely with medicine and surgery residents and medical students from Keck and LAC + USC.
 Fellows have opportunities to provide supervision and didactic presentations to PGY3 psychiatry residents, medicine and surgery residents, and medical students who are performing psychiatric evaluations.
 Teaching activities are required by our program.

 Fellows are required to develop skills in scholarship by producing either a paper appropriate for peer-reviewed publication or a proposal for research.
 Regular meetings with faculty will support and facilitate this objective.

-In addition to direct supervision, lecture series and general didactic activities throughout fellowship training, fellows are encouraged to attend the annual meeting of the Academy of Psychosomatic Medicine in November.
+In addition to direct supervision, lecture series and general didactic activities throughout fellowship training, fellows are encouraged to attend the annual meeting of the Academy of Consultation – Liaison Psychiatry in November.

 Salaries and Benefits